What You Need to Know to Understand this Disease

 Acquired Myasthenia Gravis

 This is a so-called autoimmune disease, meaning that the immune system is destroying neuromuscular junctions as if they were foreign invaders.
-What muscles are affected depend on which junctions have been destroyed.
-Therapy centers on stopping this immune reaction and prolonging what acetylcholine activity is still present.
-This is done with a combination of immunosuppressive agents and medications to inhibit acetylcholinesterase.
+What muscles are affected depends on which junctions have been destroyed.
+The goal of treatment is to stop this immune reaction and prolong what acetylcholine activity is still present.

 Acquired myasthenia gravis can be further divided into four subtypes: